DwadeReju7/TheeAmazon/README.md

 In order to test login we ran our command "python3 manage.py runserver" upon getting our http link the first thing we did was add '/accounts/' to the link which took us to the sign in page.
 The immediate difference I noticed was the additional "Or use a third party" option that appeared with Google hyperlinked.
 I first focused on logging in locally to ensure I had the proper credentials.
 Funny enough I forgot my password but was able to login to my admin account and change my password directly there.
 I used the link for the Google Auth and was amazed how this looked the exact same as the process with well established sites.

 Permission restrictions on update/delete views were completed by adding UserPassesTextMixin so while I am logged in, every product I view in my inventory has update and delete options.

+(DRF Assignment 01)
+The Django RestFramework was added to my settings.py under installed apps then it was given its own section as a dictionary within the document.

+The base URL for /api/ is added to our HTTP info thats loaded once we begin running the server.
+After putting the base url of api we can add the model and ID number that leads us to direct inputs.

+The models that are exposed in the API are CRUD (create, read, update & delete)

+To test your API using a browsable API the first thing you'll have to do is run "python3 manage.py runserver".
+Once it gives up the HTTP response to put in the browser you'll need to ensure you are logged in so you have the proper authentication. '/api/' to the end of the browser address.